niraunjana/WDM_EXP5/README.md

-# EX5 Information Retrieval Using Boolean Model in Python
+# EX5:Information Retrieval Using Boolean Model in Python
 # DATE:

 ## AIM: